 As demanding as this job will be, there will be some benefits that are the perfect fit for you.
 The schedule is crazy for most people—late afternoons, many weekends and regular early Thursday mornings.
 For you, they match your lifestyle smoothly.
 The salary will be set at $50,000.
 PTM will also provide $3,000 per year for health care—either through enrollment in PTM’s plan or in reimbursement for your own plan.
 Additionally, there will be three weeks of paid leave built into the rhythm of the year.
 Like for me, the biggest benefits will come in the satisfaction of serving God and others doing something that is fun, that makes a difference, and that provides many opportunities for relationships with outstanding people.

-If interested in this position, please email Collin (firstname.lastname@example.org) a cover letter and resume by May 31st, 2019.
+If interested in this position, please email Collin (email@example.com) a cover letter and resume.
 I am very excited about meeting you and serving with you.

 Very gratefully yours,